British Insects: the Odonata (Dragonflies and Damselflies)

 Introduction

-Interactive key, including interactive information retrieval
+Interactive key, including interactive information retrieval • Hints on using the interactive key

-The interactive key allows free choice of characters, is easy to use, and can lead to correct identifications in spite of occasional errors.
+The interactive key is easy to use, allows free choice of characters, and can lead to correct identifications in spite of occasional errors.
 It can display all the illustrations, full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.

 Acknowledgements • References • Citation • Contacts, conditions of use, contributions